 Cumulative Employee Contributions (CEC1 & CEC2)

-Employee contribution rates in the 2015 Scheme are banded as they are in the 2009 Scheme.
-However, there are fewer bands than in the 2009 Scheme (six instead of seven).
-In the 2015 Scheme the appropriate band is to be determined by the employee’s actual pensionable pay, not the full time equivalent (FTE) pensionable pay for the employee.
 CEC1 are the employee’s contributions while in the main section of the Scheme.
 CEC2 relates to an employee’s contributions while in the 50/50 section.

 Contribution rates

-The bands of contribution rates for members from 1 April 2023 are detailed in Table 3.
+The bands of contribution rates for members from 1 April 2024 are detailed in Table 3.
 The employee pays contributions at the appropriate band rate on all pensionable pay received for each job or at half that rate if the employee is in the 50/50 section.

+The appropriate employee contribution rate is determined by the employee’s actual pensionable pay, not their FTE pensionable pay.

 If a person holds more than one job and these are treated as separate jobs, each job (and the pensionable pay from that job) is assessed separately when determining the contribution rate.
 Therefore, one job could have a rate of 5.8% and the other a rate of 6.5%.
 If the employer determines that a single employment relationship exists (see Section 4) then the pay from each job should be combined to determine the single contribution rate.

-Table 3: Member Contribution Rates from 1 April 2023
+Table 3: Member Contribution Rates from 1 April 2024